paulbradshaw/Rintro/10thingstodofirst.md

 ## 1. Install R and RStudio

 Most people use R within software like [RStudio](https://www.rstudio.com/).
-Install R [on your PC](https://cran.r-project.org/bin/windows/base/) [or Mac](https://cran.r-project.org/bin/macosx/).
-This will also install the **R Console**, which can be used to work with R - but I'm going to assume you're using RStudio, which is more user-friendly piece of software.
+But you also need to install R [on your PC](https://cran.r-project.org/bin/windows/base/) [or Mac](https://cran.r-project.org/bin/macosx/) first.
+This will install the **R Console**, which can be used to work with R - but I'm going to assume you're using RStudio, which is more user-friendly piece of software.

 So: [download RStudio from here](https://www.rstudio.com/products/rstudio/download2/).